B0SEmc/uniping/README.md

-# my_ping
+# uniping
-recreation of ping in Rust
+recreation of ping in Rust, which (will) supports ICMP, TCP, and UDP